bss114/OHMC_Colaboratory/Protocols/AmpliconSeq/2_IndexingPCR.md

 - [ ] Using the Mini-96, transfer 2 µl of indexes to the indexing plate.
 Be sure to use the [template].
 - [ ] Store indexing plate while doing water dilutions
 - [ ] Using a multichannel load 100 ul water to each well of the dilution plate.
 - [ ] Using the Mini-96, transfer 1 ul of gDNA from the primary PCR plate to the dilution plate.
-Be sure to use the [template].(https://github.com/BisanzLab/OHMC_Colaboratory/blob/main/Templates/96_to_384_Integra.xlsx) to remove the correct wells.
+Be sure to use this [template](https://github.com/BisanzLab/OHMC_Colaboratory/blob/main/Templates/96_to_384_Integra.xlsx) to remove the correct wells.
 - [ ] Mix gDNA in dilution plate.
 Note: This can be accomplished with a custom amp dilution program on the Integra.
 - [ ] Mix the dilution plate with the Mini-96 and transfer 5 µL from the dilution plate to the indexing plate.
 Be sure to use the [template].
 - [ ] Seal plate with optically clear Plate Seals and briefly centrifuge